Agoric/documentation/main/guides/getting-started/README.md

 :::

-Once the plug-in has been installed, open Keplr and select the option to "Import an existing wallet".
-Then choose the option to "Use recovery phrase or private key".
+Once the plug-in has been installed, open Keplr and select the option to **Import an existing wallet**.
+Then choose the option to **Use recovery phrase or private key**.

 <img alt='Choose the "Import an Existing Wallet" option' src="./assets/038.png"
  width=300 />